Book Reviews - Review 400

 As mentioned earlier, Brown plays around a bit with journalistic technique, but his experiments tend to fall flat.
 There are a couple of chapters built around the conceit of "What if?"
 If Paul MacCartney had passed his Latin "O" Level, he wouldn't have stayed down a year and got to know George Harrison and George wouldn't have become a Beatle.
 Big deal, but that's not what happened.
 If Gerry and the Pacemakers had become the most famous band in the world, the Beatles would have been also-rans like Gerry and the Pacemakers.
 But that's not what happened.
 Chance is a funny thing, but what were ever the chances of Gerry and the Pacemakers revolutionising pop music?

-One Two Three Four is a flawed book that's written with some panache, but less craft, and it contains mistakes both factual and editorial.
-Huyton is not across the Mersey from Liverpool; and did I really read "higher plain"?
+One Two Three Four is a flawed book that's written with some panache, but not so much craft, and it contains mistakes both factual and editorial.
+Huyton is not across the Mersey from Liverpool, and there are orthographic howlers like "higher plain".
 I feel obliged to assign it fours stars, because once Brown gets into his flow, at around the hundredth page, it makes for compelling reading.
 The focus is on the band's personalities and cultural impact, with rather little musical analysis, but at the end of the day it's an informative page-turner, and there are plenty of better books about which one can't say as much.